SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/Lesson.md

-# Data Definition And Datatypes
+# Data Definition And Data Types